-The goal of this document is to help developers seamlessly integrate electronic payment systems (EPS) into their applications correctly.
-These applications can be traditional thick client solutions or web based n-tier server solutions.
+The goal of this article is to help developers seamlessly integrate electronic payment systems (EPS) into their applications correctly.
+These applications can be traditional thick client solutions or web-based n-tier server solutions.

-Curbstone specializes in the deployment of very thin client solutions using REMOTE TOKENIZATION for companies based o the IBM Power System running the IBM "i" Operating System.
-These three solutions use a locally-run very thin client to send non-sensitive card transaction data to the Curbstone Portal.
-Using three different technologies, that non-sensitive data is married with the Card Number, Expiration Date, and Security Code to perform authorizations.
+Curbstone specializes in the deployment of very thin client solutions using REMOTE TOKENIZATION for companies based o the IBM Power System running the IBM "i" Operating System (aka AS/400 or iSeries).
+These technologies use a locally-run very thin client to send non-sensitive card transaction data to the Curbstone Portal.
+Using different technologies, that non-sensitive data is married with the Card Number, Expiration Date, and Security Code to perform authorizations.
+Supported business types include e-commerce, Retail EMV, and Telephone Orders.

 The Primary goal of Curbstone was to remove ALL EXISTING COMPUTING INFRASTRUCTURE FROM THE SCOPE OF PCI REPORTING.
 This means that nothing that currently exists can touch sensitive card data.
 The reason is that an audit on a very isolated, purpose-built system is WAY easier than auditing the entire computing infrastructure.
 The audits are quicker, easier, and more meaningful.
 The points of intrusion are reduced exponentially, reducing risk of sensitive data loss.